New Trade Alert for (SBUX)

 A stock substitution strategy using options ties up less capital and has absolutely limited risk to the premium paid.
 An option instead of buying the shares also has greater staying power for long term trend development.

-The July option has nearly four months for Bullish development.
+The April option has over seven months for Bullish development.

 An In-The-Money option gives you the right to be long the shares from a lower strike price and costs much less than the stock itself.